6 Ways Programmable Coupon Marketing Can Support Marketplace Liquidity

 How does this benefit specific vendors?

 A survey stated that 71% of Etsy buyers said they look for the best deals on products when shopping, such as coupons and promotions.
 Furthermore, promotions allow your business to be featured on home pages or as product recommendations.
 As a result, it is crucial to implement "Thank You" promotions, single item discounts, and new product promotions.
-This provides your business and products to gain more coverage, attract new customers, and encourage repeat business.
+This provides your business and products to gain more coverage, attracts new customers, and encourages repeat business.

 4. Rewarding Reviews

 It is common knowledge that products and services with reviews are more likely to be purchased than those without.
 According to research conducted by Invesp, it showcases that by improving your rating by one star, it can result in a 5-9% increase in business revenue.
 However, one negative review can result in losing approximately 30 customers.
-Therefore, utilizing positive reviews in marketplace startups will increase trust, customer loyalty, and build a strong brand presence.
-Loyal buyers are more likely to be repeat customers and share their positive experiences that will ultimately increase the trust of the suppliers.
+Therefore, utilizing positive reviews in marketplace startups will increase trust, and customer loyalty, and build a strong brand presence.
+Loyal buyers are more likely to be repeat customers and share their positive experiences which will ultimately increase the trust of the suppliers.

 Success Story: How ClassPass Reviews Increase Local Business?

 ClassPass is a marketplace for finding and booking fitness classes in your area with their unique fitness pass.
 However, ClassPass has changed its business model many times over the years.
 When announcing a price hike in 2017, ClassPass lost 10% of its user base.
 But as of January 2020, ClassPass closed $285 million in Series E funding and brought its valuation to $1 billion dollars.

 How did reviews change the business landscape for ClassPass?